-Editor’s note: This is the first post in an occasional series entitled “Canopy,” in which leading environmental historians in Canada reflect on the field’s past, present, and future, as well as their journeys into and through it.
+Editor’s note: This is the first post in an occasional series entitled “Canopy,” in which leading environmental historians and historical geographers in and of Canada reflect on the field’s past, present, and future, as well as their journeys into and through it.
 In this interview, series editor Tina Adcock speaks with Alan MacEachern, the founding director of NiCHE and a professor in the Department of History at Western University.

 Tell us about how you became interested in studying historical interactions between humans and the non-human world.
 What key choices, encounters, or moments led you to become an environmental historian of Canada?

 Ronald Reagan made me a historian.
 In the ‘80s, I was convinced somebody was soon going to drop the big one, so in the meantime I might as well do something I liked.
 Note my assumption that Prince Edward Island was a first-strike Russian target.

 But by the ’90s, I was starting to think I’d survive and have to support myself and maybe even a family.
 So when I arrived at the History department of Queen’s University for graduate school, I asked the 3 questions that every aspiring academic should ask:

 - What field do I want to know more about?